Connecting to Sewer

 - Assessment Assistance – It is the policy of the Hamilton County Board of County Commissioners to encourage public sewers and to help financing sewer improvements.
 Special assessments made be levied on properties receiving benefit from public sewer improvement.
 Total actual costs of the local public sewer improvement in excess of $12,000 per benefited property is funded from Metropolitan Sewer District.
 Also, property owners may, if they choose, pay the assessment (plus finance charges) over a 20-year period.
 Visit www.msdgc.org for more information.

-- Connection Fee Assistance – The Hamilton County Community Development Program provides one-time grants up to $6,500 or low-interest loans to eligible property owners.
+- Connection Fee Assistance – The Hamilton County Planning and Development Water and Sewer Grant Program provides one-time grants up to $6,500 to income eligible property owners.
 Only residents living in Hamilton County, outside the limits of Cincinnati, are eligible.
 When connecting to public sewers, the loan or grant does not apply toward assessment costs, only to sewer tapping costs.
+Homeowner must be approved for the grant prior to construction.
+Please call 513-946-8230 for more information.